-Teacher: And I'm going to be working over at this table and we are going to be adding to Denmark's list.
-Denmark you started a list with your Mum and Dad, a list with names on it and that list was people who were going to Denmark: Help Teacher: Help what?
+Teacher: And I'm going to be working over at this table and we are going to were going to

+Mum and Dad, a list with names on it and that list was people who

+Denmark: Help

+Teacher: Help what?

 Denmark: Help care for the animals.

-Teacher: Yes and we are going to do a petition or a list, going with what Denmark has already started.
-Denmark: The whole class is already on it, even you two (points at teacher and me).
-Teacher: And we can add other people onto it.
-We might even go for a walk around the school to add some more names to it and we are going to talk about how we are going to put it all together.
+Teacher: Yes and we are going to do a petition or a list, going with what and me).

+Denmark has already started.

+Denmark: The whole class is already on it, even you two (points at teacher around the school to add some more names to it and we are going to talk about how we are going to put it all together.
 Okay?
 And I will be doing that over here at this table.

+Teacher: And we can add other people onto it.
+We might even go for a walk handwritten one?

 Denmark: Or we can talk about walking around the school.

-Teacher: Do you think, Louise, I should do one up on the computer or just a handwritten one?
+Teacher: Do you think, Louise, I should do one up on the computer or just a

 Louise: I think a handwritten one would be fine.

 Denmark: 'Cos I have already handwritten it.

 Louise: 'Cos it would be nice for the children to have their own handwriting on it with their names and their signature next to it.

 Denmark: People can copy mine.

 Teacher: We'll talk about it.
 (Lines 467-498 W4 6/08/2007)

 In the beginning of the transcript the teacher positioned Denmark as the initiator of the list.
 He was acknowledged as a social actor who initiated a project that was worthy of continuing.
 Previous citizenship participation by Denmark was validated.
 He responded by assuming a position of expert or experienced petition/list maker (e.g., "People can copy mine").
 However, as the conversation continued, Denmark, the teacher, and I had different visions and therefore meanings as to what building on the list that Denmark had complied to form a petition would require.
-Denmark asserted his position as autonomous social actor through his comments of "The whole class is already on it, even you two" and "Cos I have already handwritten it."
+Denmark asserted his position as autonomous social actor through his comments of "The whole class is already on it, even you two" and "'Cos I have already handwritten it."
 From the position of autonomous social actor who had already produced a list, Denmark made it known that he had already addressed our suggestions.
 He declared the extension of the list as involving walking around the school to collect more signatures and people copying his list.